Large deviations principle for sub-Riemannian random walks: Background and setup

 \begin{lemma} Suppose $G$ is a homogeneous Carnot group of step $r$ and $\X_1,\ldots,\X_{k}$ are any elements of $\h$.
 Then for $\ell=2,\ldots,r$ for some coefficients $|c_i|<1$, where $\mathcal{J}_\ell$ is some strict subset of $\{1,\ldots,n\}^\ell$ and thus $\#\mathcal{J}_\ell\leqslant n^\ell$. \end{lemma}

-\begin{notation} We will continue to use $\X$ to denote elements of the Lie algebra which are being mapped to elements of the group $x=e^\X$, but we will also begin at this point to use more traditional vector notation $u,v$, etc.\,to denote elements of the Lie algebra and more generally in the tangent space of $G$. \end{notation}
+Finally, we can also express some differentials of the group law as polynomials over the Lie algebra.
+Since we concern ourselves with differentials, we recall that the Lie algebra $\mathfrak{g}$ is naturally identified with the tangent space $T_xG$, for any $x \in G$.
+Thus, we will still continue to use $\X$ to denote elements of the Lie algebra which are being mapped to elements of the group $x=e^\X$, but we will also begin at this point to use more traditional vector notation $u,v$, etc.\,to denote elements of the Lie algebra and more generally in the tangent spaces of $G$.